carbonfact/lea/README.md

 LEA_BQ_SERVICE_ACCOUNT=<a JSON dump of the service account file>
 ```

+These parameters can be provided in an `.env` file, or directly in the shell.

 The `prepare` command has to be run once to create whatever needs creating.
-For instance, when working with BigQuery, a dataset has to be created:
+For instance, when using BigQuery, a dataset has to be created:

 ```sh
 lea prepare